AI4EPS/PhaseNet/README.md

 Notes:
 1. If using input data length other than 3000, specify argument **--input_length=**
-2. For large dataset and GPUs, larger batch size can speedup the prediction linearly.
+2. For large dataset and GPUs, larger batch size can accelerate the prediction (linearly).
-3. Plotting figure is slow.
-Removing the argument of **--plot_figure** can speedup the prediction
+3. Plotting figures is slow.
+Removing the argument of **--plot_figure** can speed the prediction

 ### 5. Train

 #### Data format
 Required a csv file and a directory of npz files.

-The csv file contains four colomns: "fname", "itp", "its", "channels"
+The csv file contains four columns: "fname", "itp", "its", "channels"

 The npz file contains four variable: "data", "itp", "its", "channels"

 The shape of "data" variables has a shape of 9001 x 3

-The variabeles "itp" and "its" are the data pionts of first P&S arrivals picked by analysists.
+The variables "itp" and "its" are the data points of first P&S arrivals picked by analysts.

 ~~~bash
 source .venv/bin/activate